Gaze and Fixations

-Add the Player Tracker component to your Player Actor.
+A Player Tracker component is included on the CognitiveVR Actor by default.
 This will automatically record Gaze when the Session begins.

 We use the 3rd party eye tracking plugins to record Fixations and Gaze using Eye Tracking.
 Add any Eye Tracking SDKs to your project's Plugins folder.
 For example, if you are using the Vive Pro Eye, you will need to put the SRanipal SDK into your Plugins folder.
 The plugin dependencies should be configured automatically.
 For completeness, you can find the code snippets on the Troubleshooting page.

 Fixation Recorder Component

 A Fixation Recorder component is included on the CognitiveVR Actor by default.
 This is only used if there is an SDK in the project that supports Eye Tracking.
 There are several parameters on the component to configure how Fixation points are recorded.

 The default values are taken from several academic papers and should be suitable for most projects.A high level summary is available at Fixations